Amazon ECS Pricing: Understanding Pricing Models, Tips, and Process

 Free Tier: ECS Anywhere offers a free tier of 2200 instance hours per month for six months, giving you an opportunity to explore and scale without immediate costs.

-ECS Anywhere Pricing Example:
+AWS ECS Pricing Example:

 If you’re managing 100 on-premises instances with ECS Anywhere, and each instance is connected for 50 hours and 1 minute, your total fee would be calculated as: